 - Internationalization (new language or country folders)

-Types of migrations (and why they matter)
+Types of migrations (and why scope changes risk)

 - Domain migration: